balderdashy/sails-docs/reference/Blueprints.md

 ### Overview

-Together, blueprint routes and blueprint actions constitute the **blueprint API**, the secret sauce that powers the RESTful JSON API you get every time you generate an empty model and controller.
-The real power of blueprints is your ability as an app architect to disable, override, protect, and extend them to fit your needs.
+Together, blueprint routes and blueprint actions constitute the **blueprint API**, the built-in logic that powers the RESTful JSON API you get every time you generate an empty model and controller.
+Blueprints are great for prototyping, but they are also a powerful tool in production, giving you the ability as an app architect to disable, override, protect, and extend them to fit your needs.

 ##### Blueprint Routes